EGPostema/DrawerDissect/README.md

 **DrawerDissect is an AI-driven pipeline that automatically processes whole-drawer images of insect specimens.**

-<i>We created this tool to assist anyone that works with large volumes of preserved insects, particularly in Museums.</I>
+<i>This tool is for anyone who works with large volumes of preserved insects, particularly in Museums.</I>

 <ins>It can extract:</ins>